Call now

 Preventing Secondary Infections

 Preventing secondary infections is crucial for managing respiratory diseases in rats.
-Regularly cleaning the rat’s living area reduces harmful ammonia build-up and minimizes pathogen exposure.
+Regularly cleaning the rat's living area reduces harmful ammonia build-up and minimizes pathogen exposure.
+Following the best way to clean rat poop safely and effectively also reduces disease risk.
 Avoid wood-based bedding as it can harbor bacteria that worsen respiratory conditions.

 Minimize exposure to potential allergens and pathogens for long-term care of rats with respiratory diseases.
+Knowing what to do if you find rat droppings is a key part of this strategy.
 Maintaining a clean environment significantly reduces the risk of secondary infections and supports recovery.

 Chronic respiratory infections can lead to microscopic lesions in the respiratory tract, which may not be visible without microscopic examination but can impact long-term health.